abuna1985/leetcode-javascript-algorithms/easy/2-palindrome-number/README.md

 |  Status      | Test Cases  | Runtime | Memory Usage |
 |:------------:|:-----------:|:-------:|:------------:|
 | Accepted     | 11510/11510 |  141 ms |    50.2 MB   |

+**Big O Time Complexity**: 0(n)

-This seems to be a little more efficient and we can skip the string conversion steps.
+**Note:** This seems to be a little more efficient and we can skip the string conversion steps.
+We are still looping through the number and mathematically reversing it.